In Dr. Merritt’s science classes, he aims to make students’ field notebooks as much like professional scientists’ notebooks as possible.

 Step SIX: Prepare RULES & GUIDELINES pages

 The work you do in your lab notebook will be governed and guided by “Dr. Merritt’s Rules & Guidelines.”
 Dr. Merritt will give you a paper copy [insert link when ready] of these rules and guidelines sometime during the first week of the school year.
-After receiving this 2-page paper copy in class, you will be asked to glue–not tape or staple–the first page of the rules and guidelines onto the first available (blank) right-sided page after the Title page.
-You will then be asked to glue–again, not tape or staple–the second page of the rules and guidelines onto the back of the first ‘rules’ page.
-This means that the rules and guidelines will appear on back-to-back pages in your notebook.
-After formatting these two new pages, Dr. Merritt will ask you to (carefully) read them and add your signature to the bottom of the second page as a way of acknowledging that you understand each of the rules.
+After receiving this 2-page paper copy in class, you will be asked to glue–not tape or staple–the first page of the rules and guidelines onto the last available page at the end of the notebook.
+After inserting this page, Dr. Merritt will ask you to (carefully) read it and add your signature to the bottom of the page as a way of acknowledging that you have read–and understand–each of the rules.
 If you don’t understand one or more of the rules after reading them, you will have a chance to ask your teacher questions before then signing the document.

 Step FOUR: Prepare TABLE OF CONTENTS pages